epctex-support/google-shopping-scraper/README.md

 - `includeComparisonPrices`: (Optional) (Boolean) This option will enable the actor to retrieve all the possible prices from other merchants with comparison.

-- `includeReviews`: (Optional) (Boolean) This will add all the reviews that XXXXX provides into the detail objects.
+- `includeReviews`: (Optional) (Boolean) This will add all the reviews that Google Shopping provides into the detail objects.
 Please keep in mind that the time and resources the actor uses will increase proportionally by the number of reviews.

 - `maxItemsPerQuery`: (Optional) (Number) You can limit scraped products per each query.
 This should be useful when you search through the big lists.